roman-milk/roman-milk.github.io/maid-wife.md

  With the sun shining low her shadow was cast upon the fence as a silhouette of her body.
 The sun was shining right through the thin summer dress and she inwardly cringed.
 He was sure to see the suspender belt and she had been standing with her legs apart balancing the wastebasket ready to tip it.
 Without panties or bra the dress was nothing more than a thin veil over her naked body.
 It wasn't the cool afternoon air that had her nipples standing to attention it was the constant stimulation.

  He kept her talking, or rather listening, while his eyes roved from between her legs to her breasts and back.
 She couldn't move.
 So used to being ordered by another she waited for him to let her go.
 As much as she wanted to she just couldn't take the initiative.
 The voice of his wife crashed over the fence and as though caught stealing apples he scurried off with a hasty farewell.
 Relieved at escaping the embarrassing situation she escaped back to the kitchen and smiled a little impish grin.
-Report_Story #2